 Students receive credit for TEA-identified courses by earning a grade of 70 percent or better.
 For courses that are one full year, students may earn credit if their fall and spring semester average for the year is 70% or higher, no exceptions.
 If a student's average is less than 70 percent for a two semester course (i.e. English I) but the student passes one of the semesters, the student may be granted credit only for the semester passed.
 The student will need to retake the failed semester only.
 Credits will be added to all high school transcripts at the conclusion of the fall and spring semesters.
+Recovered credits are added in the fall, spring and summer.
+Students must reach at least a 70% average in order to recover credit.
+In order to receive transcript credit the school must provide passing documentation to the school registrar with School Leader and teacher signature.
+Documentation must also be placed in the student's cumulative folder.
+Credit recovery does not replace the original earned grade; rather, both grades will appear on the student's transcript and be calculated in the student's GPA.
+When a failed course is repeated, however, the higher average replaces the lower average for GPA calculation.
+The failed course will stay on the transcript, even though it will not count for the GPA calculation.

-In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the senior's fall semester and will require the notification of the School Leader, Head of Schools, and campus PEIMS coordinator.
+In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the student's fall semester of the fourth year and will require the notification of the School Leader, Head of Schools, and campus PEIMS coordinator.
 Once identified as a senior, the student will be included into senior class ranking.